-- 2.2 In addition to any other requirements imposed by this Appendix, the application must include the following: - (a) details of the particular airframe/engine combination, including the latest revision number of the CMP standards document required for EDTO as normally identified in the AFM, the type certificate data sheet or supplemental type certificate; - (b) details of the requested areas of operations; - (c) details of the maximum diversion time, at the approved 1 engine inoperative cruise speed (in ISA and still air conditions) that the aeroplane may be from a suitable aerodrome for landing; - (d) details of the fuel and oil policy as it relates to EDTO; - (e) a list of the EDTO alternate aerodromes en route that are designated for the operation; - (f) either: - (i) a statement confirming that each EDTO alternate aerodrome will have the facilities to ensure the care and safety of a full complement of passengers and crew; or - (ii) details of the recovery plan for diversion to any EDTO alternate aerodrome that can ensure the protection and well-being of a full complement of passengers and crew at the aerodrome itself or in its immediate area until the passengers and crew are transported to another place that will provide for their care and safety. - 2.3 In addition to any other requirements imposed by this Appendix, in considering whether to give EDTO approval, CASA must take into account safety compensating factors, including the number of airports in the region, the weather conditions normally prevailing in the area, the availability of communications, the safety and reliability of operations with the particular airframe/engine combination and any additional MEL restrictions. - 2.4 CASA may issue an approval with or without conditions. - Note To ensure the safety of air navigation, conditions on an EDTO approval may impose obligations on an AOC holder additional to the requirements mentioned in clause 4, 5, 6 or 7 of this Appendix or additional to the requirements mentioned in Appendix 5. - 2.5 An approval may specify aerodromes for which the holder must prepare a passenger recovery plan. - 2.6 If it is considered necessary in the interests of safety, CASA may: - (a) refuse to give an approval; or - (b) suspend or cancel an approval.
+- 2.2 In addition to any other requirements imposed by this Appendix, the application must include the following: - (a) details of the particular airframe/engine combination, including the latest revision number of the CMP standards document required for EDTO as normally identified in the AFM, the type certificate data sheet or supplemental type certificate; - (aa) for aeroplanes with more than 2 turbine engines, the time limit of the most time-limiting EDTO significant system (if any) identified in the AFM or OEM operations manual. - (b) details of the requested areas of operations; - (c) details of the maximum diversion time, at the approved OEI cruise speed that the aeroplane may be from a suitable aerodrome for landing; - (d) details of the fuel and oil policy as it relates to EDTO; - (e) a list of the EDTO alternate aerodromes en route that are designated for the operation; - (f) either: - (i) a statement confirming that each EDTO alternate aerodrome will have the facilities to ensure the care and safety of a full complement of passengers and crew; or - (ii) details of the recovery plan for diversion to any EDTO alternate aerodrome that can ensure the protection and well-being of a full complement of passengers and crew at the aerodrome itself or in its immediate area until the passengers and crew are transported to another place that will provide for their care and safety. - 2.3 In addition to any other requirements imposed by this Appendix, in considering whether to give EDTO approval, CASA must take into account safety compensating factors, including the number of airports in the region, the weather conditions normally prevailing in the area, the availability of communications, the safety and reliability of operations with the particular airframe/engine combination and any additional MEL restrictions.

+2.4 CASA may issue an approval with or without conditions.

+Note To ensure the safety of air navigation, conditions on an EDTO approval may impose obligations on an AOC holder additional to the requirements mentioned in clause 4, 5, 6 or 7 of this Appendix or additional to the requirements mentioned in Appendix 5.

+- 2.5 An approval may specify aerodromes for which the holder must prepare a passenger recovery plan. - 2.6 If it is considered necessary in the interests of safety, CASA may: - (a) refuse to give an approval; or - (b) suspend or cancel an approval.